 Program Learning Outcomes (PLOs) and Student Learning Outcomes (SLOs)

-Students will demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, and empirical findings related to human development and family processes in exams, writing assignments, and oral presentations.
+Students will articulate the major concepts, theoretical perspectives, and empirical findings related to human development and family processes.

 2. Critical Thinking, Problem Solving, and Quantitative Reasoning

 Students will investigate, critically question, and analyze current perspectives, research, contemporary challenges, and applications (policies & programs) related to human development and family studies.

 2. 1 Study children and families using rigorous scientific methods and processes, entailing critically conscious introspection and awareness of positionality.

 2. 2 Evaluate research and common understandings in the field and their limitations, acknowledging the importance of contextualized interpretations and the existence of complexity.

 2. 3 Analyze the ways in which the developing person and family are embedded within diverse cultural, local, global, and historical contexts, which are nested and interconnected, as well as systems of power that impact those contexts.

 3. Ethical and Social Responsibility and Commitment to Diverse Communities